wanderer-moe/site/README.md

 > **Note**: There are currently CORS rules setup if you are using wanderer.moe's CDN — you may need to create your own R2 instance and change the `cdn` subdomain to your own R2.
 Make sure to also clone/modify the API and update the URLs.

 The API and CDN have their own respective subdomains — `api` and `cdn`.
 The API is powered by Cloudflare Workers and the CDN is powered by Cloudflare R2.
-The API's code is available [here][api.wanderer.moe].
-More details on setting up the API are available [here][api.wanderer.moe Usage].
+The API's code is available at the [api repository][api.wanderer.moe].
+More details on setting up the API are available [on api/#usage][api.wanderer.moe Usage].

 ## Production Deployment & Configuration